dhellmann/commandlineapp/README.txt

 To do:

-- enhance intelligence of option handling

-- boolean options should not need to be implemented as functions

-- enable/disable with/without options
+- more unit tests
+- switch to gnu_getopt?

-- type checking for option arguments
+- check command line arguments

-- rewrite using modern python features such as inspect